vianamp/MitoGraph/README.md

 1. If you don't have Windows subsystem for Linux enabled then Open the Windows Control Panel, then go to Progams -> Turn Windows futures on or off, and check "Windows Subsystem for Linux" and then click ok.
 Your computer will have to restart after this.

 2. If you don't have a Linux distribution installed already, you can install one through the Microsoft Store.
-Many can be found searching "Linux" but in this example we'll assume that Ubuntu is being used.
+Many can be found searching "Linux" but we'll assume that Ubuntu is being used.

 3. Once you have opened and set up Ubuntu, update and upgrade it: </br>
 <code> sudo apt update </code> </br>